pytorch/pytorch/docs/source/notes/modules.rst

        return self.mean

-Now, the current value of the running mean is considered part of the module's ``state_dict`` and will be saved as part of the module when the module is serialized.
+Now, the current value of the running mean is considered part of the module's ``state_dict`` and will be properly restored when loading the module from disk:

 .. code-block:: python